Helping you grow closer to God

 What's true spirituality?
 How do you get it?
 In today's culture we tend to customize our spirituality to fit our own needs.
 We create God in our own image rather than the other way around.
 In this r12 series, learn how you can give God what He wants the most.
 Based on timeless truths found in Romans 12, Chip journeys back to the Old Testament to learn true spirituality from the lives of Abraham, Daniel, Moses, David & Jonathan, and Joseph.
 They reveal to us a profile of what it means to be a disciple of Jesus Christ.
 Momentum will Ignite Your Faith.More from this series

-In a fallen world, the rocks of evil and injustice and betrayal will happen to all of us, sooner or later.
 Two main characters in the New Testament are Peter and Paul.
 And Peter’s ministry is primarily to the Jews.
+And Paul’s is primarily to the Gentiles.
 And Peter would write, “Dear friends, do not be surprised at the painful trial you are suffering as though something strange were happening to you.”

 But whose picture, whose face comes to your mind when you think of being lied to, betrayed, hurt, wounded?
 Or did something to someone you love.
 They did it to one of your kids or they did it to your mom or they did it to your dad.
 And in your most honest moments, you have a rock.
 And you have a rock of wound.